 If you have suffered a serious injury in a car accident, or if a loved one has been killed in a car accident, you may be entitled to compensation for your injuries and losses.
 Compensation typically attempts to make you whole by awarding money for damages.
-Arkansas attorney Ken Kieklak can work to obtain compensation for your pain and suffering, lost wages, loss of services, damage to property and other losses.
+Our Fort Smith Arkansas attorneys will work to obtain compensation for your pain and suffering, lost wages, loss of services, damage to property and other losses.

 Car accidents are by their nature very traumatic events.
 That is because when two cars collide there are thousands of pounds of metal, glass, and plastic colliding with another object or objects that also weigh thousands of pounds and are made of metal, glass, plastic, and possibly other materials.
-When thousands of pounds of force come together it typically results in injuries.
-According to the Arkansas Traffic Crash Statistic Report prepared by the Arkansas State Police, there was a total of 58,449 reported car crashes in Arkansas in 2013.
-While the number of overall accidents was slightly down from previous years, there were still a substantial amount of accidents which resulted in an injury.
-In fact, according to the report over 3,000 people experienced an incapacitating injury, over 7,000 people experienced a non-incapacitating injury, and over 16,000 people experienced a possible injury.
 Some of the most common car accident injuries seen on the road include:

 While these are some of the most common injuries, there are many others that a car accident victim will typically suffer, including facial injuries due to broken glass and airbags, back injuries, and nerve damage.